pyca/bcrypt/README.rst

 Maximum Password Length
 ~~~~~~~~~~~~~~~~~~~~~~~

-The bcrypt algorithm only handles passwords up to 72 characters, any characters
+The bcrypt algorithm only handles passwords up to 72 characters; any characters
 beyond that are ignored.
 To work around this, a common approach is to hash a
-password with a cryptographic hash (such as ``sha256``) and then base64
+password with a keyed cryptographic hash (such as ``bcrypt_pbkdf``) and then
-encode it to prevent NULL byte problems before hashing the result with
+base64 encode it to prevent NULL byte problems before hashing the result with
 ``bcrypt``:

 .. code:: pycon

+    >>> import base64
+    >>> import bcrypt
     >>> password = b"an incredibly long password" * 10
     >>> hashed = bcrypt.hashpw(
+    ...     base64.b64encode(bcrypt.kdf(password=password,
+    ...                                 salt=pepper,
+    ...                                 desired_key_bytes=32,
-    ...     base64.b64encode(hashlib.sha256(password).digest()),
+    ...                                 rounds=100)),
     ...     bcrypt.gensalt()
     ... )

-Note, however, that this practice is generally `recommended against`_, as it may expose the system to  `hash shucking`_ attacks, and to denial of service attacks if an attacker rapidly sends many extremely long passwords.
+Using a hash function without a hash is `recommended against`_ as it may expose
+the system to `hash shucking`_ attacks.
+Instead, the hash function should use a
+global `pepper`_ or a per-hash salt.

 Compatibility
 -------------